judy2k/stupid-python-tricks/README.md

 Contains an 'everlasting cache' (which is not very useful), and a (crazy) decorator-based dependency calling mechanism.
 Warning, may cause seizures!

+# stupid_metaclass_tricks

+Only one trick!
+A metaclass that automatically replaces `get_` and `set_` methods with properties that call the methods.
+Too much magic, but a neat trick, I think.